john-cd/rust_howto/bk/drafts/categories/wasm/wasm_basics.md

 Inside the browser:

+- Web Applications (e.g., Single Page Applications).
 - Gaming: Powering complex game logic and graphics.
-- Data visualization and analysis: Handling heavy data processing tasks.
+- Data visualization and analysis (e.g., charts, maps).
-- Audio/video processing: Enabling real-time audio and video manipulation.
+- Real-time audio and video manipulation / processing.
-- Image Recognition: Real-time image processing and recognition.
+- Real-time image processing and recognition.
-- Music Applications: Streaming and caching music.
+- Streaming and caching music.
-- Cryptography: Performing cryptographic operations efficiently.
+- Performing cryptographic operations efficiently.
-- Peer-to-Peer Applications: Collaborative editing, decentralized and centralized applications.
+- Peer-to-Peer Applications e.g., collaborative editing.
 - Virtual/Augmented Reality (VR/AR): Handling the demanding computations required for immersive experiences.
 - Scientific Visualization and Simulation.

 While WebAssembly was initially designed for the web, its benefits like portability, performance, and security have led to its adoption in various non-browser environments:

+- Server-Side Compute:
-- Server-Side Compute: Running untrusted code on the server side,
+  - Running untrusted code on the server side.
-  - Serverless Computing,
+  - Serverless Computing.
+  - Edge Computing.
   - Distributed computations across multiple nodes.
-  - Edge Computing,
-- Cross-Platform Development,
+- Cross-Platform Development.
-- Embedded Systems and IoT,
+- Embedded Systems and IoT.
-- Hybrid Native Apps: Combining native and web technologies on mobile devices,
+- Hybrid Native Apps: Combining native and web technologies on mobile devices.
 - Plugin systems for e.g. desktop applications, extending their functionality with secure and isolated modules.

 WASM can be used to build virtual machines or emulators for other architectures, enabling execution of legacy software or providing sand-boxed environments.

 See [webassembly.org](https://webassembly.org) and [madewithwebassembly.com](https://madewithwebassembly.com/).

-### Game Development using WASM
+### Example: Game Development using WASM

 Rust can be used for game development targeting the web via WASM. [`winit`][c-winit]⮳{{hi:winit}} handles window creation, [`wgpu`][c-wgpu]⮳{{hi:wgpu}} provides access to WebGPU, and [`bevy`][c-bevy]⮳{{hi:bevy}} is a Rust game engine that can compile to WASM.